A Know-How of Cloud Migration: Azure and Its 4-Step Strategy

 3) Architecture Revamp: This approach involves modification, optimization and deployment of apps (that demand high agility, scalability and resilience) to the Cloud platform.

-- Pros: Allows you to reach scalability requirements in a cost-effective way.
+- Pros: Allows you to reach scalability requirements cost-effectively.
 New applications can leverage Azure capabilities.
 Improved Agility.

 - Cons: Complex, expensive and migration involves a high risk of faults and service disruption.

 4) Restructure: This approach involves the redevelopment of applications from scratch using cloud-based technologies by using Azure PaaS.
 With this, the firm can avail complete development and deployment services.
-This strategy is suitable when you have applications that have limited functionality and lifespan and slows down the business processes.
+This strategy is suitable when you have applications with limited functionality and lifespan and slow down the business processes.

 - Pros: No expense and complexity of software licenses, middleware, and existing resources.

-- Cons: Level of functionalities in custom-made apps will be decreased.
+- Cons: The level of functionalities in custom-made apps will be decreased.

-Even after choosing the most beneficial strategy, you might come across the following challenges during your cloud migration journey.
-Let’s have a glance!!
+Even after choosing the most beneficial strategy, you might encounter the following challenges during your cloud migration journey.
+Let’s have a glance!

 Azure Migration Challenges and Ways to Overcome Them:

-1) A Paradigm Shift: The basic challenge that arises during Azure migration is misunderstanding of the concepts pertaining to cloud platform and on-premise systems.
-So, before starting the migration process, the management should train their teams with the unique attributes of Azure and prepare them for a paradigm shift that occurs in Cloud platform.
+1) A Paradigm Shift: The primary challenge that arises during Azure migration is a misunderstanding of the concepts pertaining to a cloud platform and on-premise systems.
+Before starting the migration process, the management should train their teams with the Azure’s unique attributes and prepare them for a paradigm shift in the Cloud platform.

-2) Provisioning Local Bandwidth: When migrating to an Azure platform, the firm should calculate the required capacity of local bandwidth beforehand.
-In case of hybrid cloud platform, the firm should acknowledge that traffic which previously ran over high-speed, low-latency LAN will now run over the WAN.
+2) Provisioning Local Bandwidth: When migrating to an Azure platform, the firm should calculate the required local bandwidth capacity beforehand.
+In the case of a hybrid cloud platform, the firm should acknowledge that traffic that previously ran over high-speed, low-latency LAN will run over the WAN.
 So, one should create enough local bandwidth.

-3) Migration Downtime: It is obvious that downtime is inevitable during the Cloud migration journey.
+3) Migration Downtime: It is evident that downtime is inevitable during the Cloud migration journey.
 So, the firms should strategically plan each step of migration such that the downtime has minimal impact.

-When migrating to an Azure Cloud, underestimating the planning scope and requisites will incur serious issues and may disrupt the business process.
-So, the key takeaway is to adequately prepare yourself before taking a leap to the Cloud migration process.
+When migrating to an Azure Cloud, underestimating the planning scope and requisites will incur severe issues and disrupt the business process.
+So, the key takeaway is to prepare yourself before leaping to the Cloud migration process adequately.